We love —

 Just for you:

-This modern and stylishly designed hotel is in the ideal location to experience this charming town.
-With a promenade and pier, Paignton offers a picture-perfect vision of the traditional British seaside.
-It is also part of the UNESCO-accredited English Riviera Global Geopark that celebrates its extraordinary history and natural beauty, a testament to both its coast and countryside.
+Elegantly styled and thoughtfully designed, the hotel occupies an ideal position to explore this delightful town.
+With its promenade and pier, Paignton embodies the quintessential British seaside, while its inclusion in the UNESCO-accredited English Riviera Global Geopark celebrates the extraordinary heritage and natural beauty of both coast and countryside.

 Your room —

-Choose between a stay in a Standard Room, Classic Room with sofa bed or Superior Privilege Bay View Room.
+Choose between a stay in a Standard Room, a Classic Room with sofa bed or a Superior Privilege Bay View Room.

 Standard Room